STUDY JAPANESE ONLINE WITH NATIVES HERE

 The only difficulty with the Japanese language is in writing, but this becomes satisfying when you master most of it.
 Otherwise, Japanese is a simple and straightforward language, without a lot of grammatical frills, just a little formality.

-I personally find English more difficult for one main reason: Pronunciation.
-Portuguese is much more similar to Japanese in pronunciation, so I find it much easier to learn to speak Japanese than English.
+I personally think English is more difficult for a single and main reason: Pronunciation.
+Portuguese is much more similar to Japanese in pronunciation, that's why I find it much easier to learn to speak Japanese than English.

 Of course, a person will probably learn English faster, but I don't think it's easier.
 So much so that most Japanese and Brazilians do not speak English properly or even try to learn it.